• Skip to main content

 Camping –

-- O’Haver Lake campground is a high-elevation, seasonal campground on the shores of O’Haver Lake.
-Although there are several campsites, it is a pretty popular campground and a handful of them are kept as first come, first served.
+• O’Haver Lake Campground is a high-elevation, seasonal campground on the shores of O’Haver Lake.
+Although there are several campsites, it is a pretty popular campground and a handful of them are kept a first come, first served.
 The property has a camp host in the warmer months, vault toilets, drinking water, and trash collection.

 Fishing – The closest fishing spot would be 20 minutes north near Poncha Springs on the Arkansas River.
 There are plenty of areas to cast a line for trout.